JSRSHIVAM/GoFyndHiringChallenge/README.md

 There should also be a decent implementation to search for movies.
 For your convenience I have attached some data that you can use to populate your database.
 Try and deploy this on Heroku.
-Feel free to add features!

-The timeline for this is 1.5 hours.
+The timeline for this is 1 hours.
 Make your design decisions wisely, you will be asked questions on the implementation at the end of the task.